ani-4nirudh/ani-4nirudh/README.md

 # Hi 👋

 I'm Ani.
-I am currently working on projects related to computer-vision and robotics.
+I am interested in things about computer-vision and robotics.
 Here you can find the projects I have done so far, along with examples of C++ concepts (which i forget a lot ahaha!).

 <!--
 ## Skills and Experience